Recognised bachelor’s degree

 Admissions decisions are generally available two to four weeks after the interviews.
 These decisions are communicated via email once all outstanding supporting documents have been received.

-If you fulfill all admission requirements and have received the admission letter, after accepting the offer, paying the deposit (non-refundable) and enrolling as a student, you can extend your study into 4 years.
+If you fulfil all admission requirements and have received the admission letter, after accepting the offer, paying the deposit (non-refundable) and enrolling as a student, you can extend your study into 4 years.

 Please note that candidates may only apply once per each academic year/intake.
 To re-apply, you will need to wait until admissions open for the next MBA class and then complete a whole new application.